Yours in Kiwanis Service,

 It is with great pleasure that I report that we have +91 members through May.
 Six regions, seventeen divisions and 74 Clubs have positive growth this Kiwanis year.
 Be proud of all the effort that is being made to recruit and retain members.
 Here is a list of Clubs that have +4 membership growth or better: Banner Elk

-+15, Black Mountain-Swannanoa
++22, Black Mountain-Swannanoa

-+14, Hope Mills Area
++8, Hope Mills Area

 +5, Greater Greenville

-TOGETHER we can make a difference in our communities, the world, and in the lives of the children we serve.
-While we serve, always remember to have FUN.
+We have quite a few new club building sites in the early stages of development.
+Where will our next club be: Brevard, Clayton, Goose Creek, Morehead City, West Brunswick, Yadkinville, Pleasant Garden or a surprise location?
+I really LOVE surprises that benefit children.
+TOGETHER we can make a difference in our communities, the world and in the lives of the children we serve.
 As always, thanks for all y’all do for Kiwanis and the youth we serve.